lmorg/murex/docs/parser/null-coalescing.md

-# `??` Null Coalescing Operator
+# `??` Null Coalescing Operator (expr)

 > Returns the right operand if the left operand is empty / undefined

 ## Description

-The null coalescing operator is a little like a conditional where the result of the operation is the first non-empty value from left to right.
+The Null Coalescing operator is a little like a conditional where the result of the operation is the first non-empty value from left to right.

 An empty value is any of the following: